Skip to content

 Quick Start

-The interactive installer guides you through template selection, database configuration, and environment setup.
+The bootstrap script downloads the CLI tools, then delegates to the interactive installer which guides you through template selection, database configuration, and environment setup.
+The bootstrap script self-destructs after successful installation.

 After installation, access your application at http://localhost:8080.